benhoyt/benhoyt.github.com/writings/goawk.md

 [Skip the discussion, jump to the numbers!](#performance-numbers)

-Performance issues tend to be caused by bottlenecks in the following areas, in order of most to least impactful (thanks to Alan Donovan for this succinct way of thinking about it):
+Performance issues tend to be caused by bottlenecks in the following areas, from most to least impactful (thanks to Alan Donovan for this succinct way of thinking about it):

 1. Input/output
 2. Memory allocations
 3. CPU cycles

 If you're doing too many I/O or system calls, that's going to be a huge hit.

 Memory allocations are next: they're costly, and one of the key things Go gives a good amount of control over is memory allocation (for example, the "cap" argument to `make()`).

 Finally comes CPU cycles -- this is often the least impactful, though it's sometimes the only thing people think of when we talk about "performance".